MrScratch123/atl-game/README.md

-# atl-game
+# Space Thrill
-Game made for ATL competition
+This game is made for the Gamers Groove Competition